 Lean on your experts as you consider the NUA tax strategy

-Given the many implications of the NUA approach, it’s important to seek personalized advice from your Ameriprise financial advisor and tax professional.
+Given the many implications, and potential impact, of the NUA approach, it’s important to seek personalized advice from your Ameriprise financial advisor and tax professional.
 They know your situation and financial goals and can provide advice for specific aspects such as:

 - The distribution of after-tax, non-Roth contributions